Blqtent/jackc/contributing.md

 sources of information.

-If you contribute, please add your name, rating and your total amount of time spent on the project in this file.
+If you contribute, please add your name, rating and your total amount of time spent on the project at end of this file.

 The rating money unit is the BigMac (BM) currency.